-Ted Bryan is an eighteen-year-old Portland, Oregon resident who was co-winner of the 2006 Accent on Youth Essay Contest, as judged by jazz critic Gary Giddins, vocalist Dee Dee Bridgewater, and the publisher of Jerry Jazz Musician.
-His passion for and perspectives on jazz is the focus of the column.
+Ted Bryan is a seventeen-year-old Portland, Oregon resident who was co-winner of the 2006 Accent on Youth Essay Contest, as judged by jazz critic Gary Giddins, vocalist Dee Dee Bridgewater, and the publisher of Jerry Jazz Musician.
+His passion for jazz is the focus of the column.

 Listen to Dinah Washington sing Accent On Youth

 Out From In: Part Two

 Man’s eye loves a horizon, and the aural equivalent of horizon is unmolested air — space, silence.
 Breath is the natural mechanism; silence is the fundamental element of all auditory perception, whence the homunculus of sound begins its travels.
 Therefore it is golden ‘cuz of both its purity and it’s wealth of potentialities.